AlexVaizer/mono/README.md

 # Description
-Provides a frontend for Monobank API (https://api.monobank.ua/docs/) Works on Sinatra DSL (http://sinatrarb.com/)
+Provides a frontend for Monobank API (https://api.monobank.ua/docs/)

+Works on Sinatra DSL (http://sinatrarb.com/)

+Deployment and work is tested on Ubuntu 20.04.2 LTS hosted on AWS virtual machine with Ruby v2.7.0.
+You can see other dependencies here: https://github.com/AlexVaizer/mono/blob/master/Gemfile
 ## Features
  - shows list of accounts
  - shows list of transaction by Account ID
 ## Security
  - Stage and Prod ENVs are working through HTTPS protocol
- - Monobank Token and Basic Auth settings are taken from ENV variables
+ - Monobank Token and is taken from ENV variables and is never sent anywhere except Monobank servers
+ - Basic Auth (User and Password are taken from ENV variables)

 # Installation (For Ubuntu)